Rainbow Kitten Surprise: History

-A significant moment for the band occurred on March 30, 2022, when lead singer Sam Melo came out as transgender, adopting the name "Ela Melo".
+A significant moment for the band occurred on March 30, 2022, when lead singer Ela Melo came out as transgender.
 Just one week later, on April 6, 2022, the band released "Work Out", their first new single in nearly 18 months.

 The band faced challenges in 2023 when they were forced to cancel their entire year of touring on May 24, following a bandmate's illness.
 Further changes came in March 2024 when the band announced their separation from bassist Charlie Holt.
+After Charlie Holt’s departure, lead vocalist Ela Melo explained that the band had been unable to find a way to continue working together.
+Maddie Bouton subsequently joined the group as its touring bassist, quickly earning positive feedback from fans for her energetic stage presence and strong musicianship.
+Although Bouton has played extensively with the band during its recent tours, fans generally describe her role as that of a touring member, while the group’s permanent studio lineup continues to develop.

 The band's return to new music began on March 8, 2024, with the simultaneous release of lead single "Superstar" and fan track "LOL", which announced their fourth studio album Love Hate Music Box.
 This was followed by "Overtime" on April 5, 2024, marking the band's first artist collaboration, featuring Grammy-winning artist Kacey Musgraves.
 The single "SVO" followed on April 26, 2024, before the full album release.

 Love Hate Music Box was released on May 10, 2024, representing the band's most ambitious project since 2018.
 The album serves as a reflection on the numerous hardships Melo experienced over the previous six years.

 The band continued their musical output with the release of "Espionage" on February 14, 2025, followed by "Dang" on July 18, 2025.
-Most recently, on August 6, 2025, Rainbow Kitten Surprise announced their upcoming album "bones", which released on September 26, 2025.
+Most recently, on August 6, 2025, Rainbow Kitten Surprise announced their album Bones, which released on September 26, 2025.